Magdalena Śniadecka-Kotarska

 Magdalena Śniadecka-Kotarska is the Polish Ambassador to Peru, Bolivia and Ecuador.
-She is an ethnologist/anthropologist of culture and politics, the first Polish Latin Americanist, conducting field research in Andean America devoted to ethnopolitics, native populations and gender identity.
+She is an ethnologist/anthropologist of culture and politics, conducting field research in Andean America devoted to ethnopolitics, native populations and gender identity.

 Research interests

 Śniadecka-Kotarska specializes in ethno-political research of the Andean region (Peru, Ecuador, Bolivia) and the Mesoamerican region (borderland between Mexico and Guatemala). Śniadecka-Kotarska explores conflicts among native populations, and the mechanisms of ethno-development from top-down and bottom-up perspectives (emic/etic) on the micro and macro scales.
 She was the first academic in Poland in the 1990s to research narco-culture, narco-violence, narco-terror, and different diversifications of sex identity among Indian and Mestizo women.

 Academic career

 Śniadecka-Kotarska graduated from the Faculty of Philosophy and History of the University of Łódź (1983), and for 12 years worked in the Ethnography Department of the faculty.
 Since 1995 she has been an employee and co-founder of the Institute of International Relations (currently the Faculty of International and Political Studies of the University of Łódź).
 Simultaneously, she was bound by a fixed contract with the Centre for Latin-American Studies of the University of Warsaw [Pol.
 CESLA].
 She was granted her PhD at the University of Łódź in 1990, her postdoctoral degree at Adam Mickiewicz University in 2004, her Associate Professor degree at the University of Warsaw in 2005, and a year later at the University of Łódź.
 In 2015 she received her Titular Professor degree from the President of Poland.
 In the years 1997-2016 she was a member of the Team for the Culture of Both Americas at the Institute of Ethnology and Cultural Anthropology of Adam Mickiewicz University in Poznań.

 Since 2002 she has been the head and founder of the Lab, Institute, and subsequently the Department of Latin American and Comparative Studies of the University of Łódź.